LaxarJS/laxar/docs/manuals/creating_themes.md

   3. else if there are _default styles_ for an artifact then use those
   4. else load _nothing_

-Of course, _load nothing_ means that it is completely fine for a widget not to have its any CSS styles.
+Of course, _load nothing_ means that it is completely fine for a widget not to have any CSS styles.
-If it was missing an HTML template on the other hand, that would simply be an error.